inSileco/inSileco.github.io/README.md

 ## TODO

 [ ] Describe all YAML headers options;
-[ ] KevCaz would like to know if we can add a custom yaml field.
+[ ] KevCaz would like to know if we can add a custom yaml field;
-[ ] Set a repository to include how the worcloud was generated and link this repo in the website
+[ ] Set a repository to include how the wordcloud was generated and link this repo in the website.